Can Dogs Eat Mayonnaise? Why Mayo Isn’t Safe for Dogs

 Taking the Proactive Approach: Keeping Mayo Out of Reach

-• Dog-Proof Your Kitchen: Store condiments like mayonnaise in high cabinets or behind closed doors.
+• Dog-Proof Storage: Keep condiments like mayonnaise in closed cabinets or the fridge.

 When in Doubt, Consult Your Vet